 Students may enroll in the school from age four.
-The curriculum includes textbooks that are also used in Japan, as well as a variety of teaching materials, worksheets and content from the internet.
-Lessons are all taught in Japanese based on a communicative approach that is aimed at developing student listening, reading, writing and speaking ability.
+The curriculum includes textbooks that are also used in Japan, in addition to various teaching materials, worksheets, and contents from the Internet.
+Lessons are all taught in Japanese based on a communicative approach that is aimed at developing student listening, reading, writing, and speaking abilities.

 As well, since our school is a charitable organization, the contribution of volunteer work by each member is essential in order to run the school smoothly.

 All instructors at the school are native Japanese speakers with teaching experience; some instructors have received formal training and are accredited teachers.
-Principal: Naoko Yamada Head Teacher: Makiko Cardinal An additional 13 instructors teach at the Japanese Heritage Language School.
+Principal: Naoko Yamada Vice Principal: Makiko Cardinal An additional 13 instructors teach at the Japanese Heritage Language School.
 These instructors are supported in the class by assistants.
 Parents and students from Japan volunteer as assistants.

 The Victoria Heritage Japanese Language School Society is made up of parents of students at the school, and elects a volunteer board of Directors each year.